eligosource/eventsourced/README.md

 The map of registered named channels can be obtained via the `namedChannels` method which returns a map of type `Map[String, ActorRef]` where the mapping key is the channel name.

+A default channel preserves [sender references](#sender-references).
+Applications can therefore use `?` and `forward` as well to communicate with channel destinations via channel actor refs.

 ### `ReliableChannel`

 ![Reliable channel](https://raw.github.com/eligosource/eventsourced/master/doc/images/channels-2.png)